lingyourlanguage/Hindi-Urdu/Hindi and Urdu_ A Story of Names.md

 Predictably, this decision was praised by supporters of Hindi and vehemently criticized as too sympathetic to the Hindi cause by supporters of Urdu.
 The Punjab Observer, an Urdu periodical, wrote on 4 July 1900:

->We cannot but characterize [MacDonnell’s order] as anything short of a grave political blunder, and history written a hundred years later will have to mourn the mistake made in 1900.[^108]
+>"We cannot but characterize [MacDonnell’s order] as anything short of a grave political blunder, and history written a hundred years later will have to mourn the mistake made in 1900."[^108]

 Urdu opposition to the decree did not last long, however.
 The Muslim elite quickly backed off the issue when MacDonnell began to apply some pressure.
 After all, they were ever more worried about maintaining their dwindling political power, which was entirely dependent upon maintaining cordial relations with the British.[^109]